Kashmiri separatist leader Altaf Shah dies of cancer at AIIMS: Family | Law-Order

 The separatist leader was arrested in 2017 with six others in a terror funding case and was lodged at the Tihar jail.

-Shah's body was handed over to family members by the hospital after necessary formalities and it is being taken to Srinagar for last rites.
+Shah's body was handed over to family members by the hospital after necessary formalities and it was taken to Srinagar for last rites.

 He had been admitted to the Ram Manohar Lohia (RML) Hospital here after he was diagnosed with the disease, and last week, was moved to AIIMS following the intervention of the Delhi High Court.